cpa-analytics/embedding-encoder/README.md

 ## Overview

-Embedding Encoder is a scikit-learn-compliant transformer that converts categorical variables to numeric vector representations.
+Embedding Encoder is a scikit-learn-compliant transformer that converts categorical variables into numeric vector representations.
 This is achieved by creating a small multilayer perceptron architecture in which each categorical variable is passed through an embedding layer, for which weights are extracted and turned into DataFrame columns.

+While the idea is not new (it was popularized after [the team that landed in the 3rd place of the Rossmann Kaggle competition used it](https://www.kaggle.com/c/rossmann-store-sales/discussion/17974)), and although Python implementations have surfaced over the years, we are not aware of any library that integrates this functionality into scikit-learn.

 ## Installation and dependencies